mattseidel/HeroesApp/README.md

 ## Usage <a name = "usage"></a>

-whenm you start the project this will be the first view
+when you start the project this will be the first view

 [![mainView](public/Screenshots/mainView.PNG)]()